-Types and Properties of Bituminous Materials
+Types of Bitumen and Importance of Bituminous Materials

 Picture Source: www.busytrade.com

-Importance and background of Bituminous Material:
+Importance of Bituminous Material:

 Bitumen is an essential component of any pavement and is used widely throughout the world.
 It can be termed as the building block of the pavements without which all the pavement materials would behave independently and thus will be deemed useless.
 Almost ninety percent of bitumen is used in road construction.
 It is usually available in dark colors ranging from brown to black.
 The main purpose of bitumen in flexible pavements is to strongly bind and hold the other pavement components together and provide a smooth and leveled surface for the moving vehicles.
 Bitumen is a naturally occurring material and is found in large quantities in the solid or semi solid forms of petroleum.
 It is also manufactured artificially in vast amounts globally.